Use of PLM in Various Industries

 Whenever a product enters the market, be it from any industry, often undiscovered to the consumer, it has a life cycle that carries it from being new and useful to eventually be withdrawn from the circulation in the market.
 This process happens continually – taking products from their initial introduction stages all the way through their decline and eventual retirement.
 While some products may stay in a maturity state for a longer time, all products ultimately phase-out of the market due to numerous factors including saturation, increased competition, decreased demand and dropping sales.
 Moreover, companies use PLC analysis (examining their product’s life cycle) to make strategies so as to sustain their product’s long life or modify it to align with market demand or developing technologies.
 Examining their product’s life cycle, specifically paying attention to the areas where their products are in the cycle, can help companies identify if they need to develop new products to continue generating sales in the same scale – especially if the majority of their products are in the maturity or decline stages of the product life cycle.

-In order to understand, how does the product life cycle actually work, and how can analyzing it helps companies kindly refer to my previous blog on Product Life-Cycle Management & Phases in Product Life-Cycle Management.
+In order to understand, how does the product life cycle actually work, and how can analyzing it helps companies kindly refer to my previous blog from AutoCAD Course in Pune on Product Life-Cycle Management & Phases in Product Life-Cycle Management.

 PLM is a venture programming application with an impression that begins with the product idea and continues through the structure to improvement and full-scale creation.
 This process was first applied in the automotive industry.